Find Affordable College Courses

 $59,770 Average Tuition & Fees

-Wake Forest University came in at #9 in this year’s edition of the Best Value Foreign Languages & Linguistics Schools in North Carolina ranking.
-Located in the city of Winston-Salem, Wake Forest University is a private not-for-profit school with a medium-sized student population.
+Wake Forest University did quite well in this year’s ranking of the best value schools for foreign languages and linguistics students.
+It came in at #9 on the list.
+Located in the midsize city of Winston-Salem, Wake Forest University is a private not-for-profit college with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at Wake Forest University are $59,770 a year.
 Foreign Languages & Linguistics majors at Wake Forest University take out an average of $20,807 in student loans while working on their egree.

-Wake Forest University also made our Best Foreign Languages & Linguistics Schools in North Carolina list, coming in at #2.
+Wake Forest University not only placed well in our value ranking, but it is also #2 on our Best Foreign Languages & Linguistics Schools in North Carolina list.

 Best Value Foreign Languages & Linguistics Colleges in the Southeast Region

-Explore all the Best Value Foreign Languages & Linguistics Schools in the Southeast Area or other specific states within that region.
+Explore all the Best Value Foreign Languages & Linguistics Colleges in the Southeast Area or other specific states within that region.

 State Degrees Awarded